 where $j^{\mu}=(\varrho,J^{i})$ is the 4-current and $F^{\lambda\alpha}$ is the electromagnetic tensor given by

-At zero orden in eq. (\ref{ohm}) we find the usual Ohm's law which gives us the relation between the 3-current and the electric field
+At zero orden in eq. (\ref{ohm}) the usual Ohms law is found which gives us the relation between the 3-current and the electric field

 where $\sigma$ is the conductivity.
-We work under MHD approximation, thus in large scales the plasma is globally neutral and charge density is neglected ($\varrho=0$) \cite{gio1}.
-If the conductivity is infinite ($\sigma\rightarrow\infty$) in the early universe \cite{ keintaro, gio2falta}, then eq. (\ref{ohm}) say us that electric field must vanish ($E_{i}=0$) in order to keep the current density finite \cite{jacson,landau}.
-Hovewer, the current also should be zero ($J_{i}=0$) because a nonzero current involves a movement of charge particles which breaks down the isotropy in the background.
+Under MHD approximation, large scales the plasma is globally neutral and charge density is neglected ($\varrho=0$) \cite{gio1}.
+If the conductivity is infinite ($\sigma\rightarrow\infty$) in the early universe \cite{ keintaro, *gio2falta}, then eq. (\ref{ohm}) states that the electric field must vanish ($E_{i}=0$) in order to keep the current density finite \cite{jacson,*landau}.
+Ho\-wever, the current also should be zero ($J_{i}=0$) because a nonzero current involves a movement of charge particles that breaks down the isotropy in the background.